-8.4 You have to be over 18 to buy membership.
+8.4 You have to be over 18 to apply for membership.

 8.5 British Library reserves the right to remove benefits at their discretion or in order to meet HMRC requirements or otherwise to comply with a change in the law

-(Print, complete and return this form or paste it into an email only if you wish to withdraw from the contract)
+(Complete and return this form only if you wish to withdraw from the contract):

 I/We [*] hereby give notice that I/We [*] cancel my/our [*]membership of the British Library Membership Scheme